paulross/skiplist/docs/source/design.rst

 Design of the C++ Skip List
 ===============================================

 A skip list is a a singly linked list with additional, coarser, linked lists.
 These additional lists allow rapid location, insertion and removal of nodes.
-A skip list is maintained in order at all times.
+Values in a skip list are maintained in order at all times.

 Skip lists are alternatives to balanced trees for operations such as a rolling median.
 The disadvantages of skip lists are: